The 2022 Guide to State Park Camping Reservations in All 50 States

 Illinois

 The state of Illinois utilizes the Explore More IL reservation system.
 Reservations can also be made by calling.
-You can snag a campsite up to 180 days in advance and reservations must be made at least 3 days in advance.
-You may reserve a campsite for a maximum of 14 nights within a 30 day period.
+You can book a campsite up to 180 days in advance and reservations must be made at least 3 days in advance.
+You may reserve a campsite for a maximum of 14 nights within a 30-day period.
+Certain holidays require a minimum 2-night stay.

 Reservations: Illinois State Parks